- The Role of Machine Learning in Intelligent Threat Response

 We often use anomaly detection to identify potential malicious activity within our organizations, with the data of choice being network telemetry obtained from firewalls and intrusion detection systems, as well as system and application logs.

 However, anomaly detection has much greater uses, such as identifying how the broader threat environment is changing.
-This activity provides threat analysts with insights about emerging threats in specific industries, intensively targeted Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. activity, and Malware: Software that is intended to damage or disable computers and computer systems. behaviors including their associated tactics, techniques, and procedures (TTPs).
+This activity provides threat analysts with insights about emerging threats in specific industries, intensively targeted phishing activity, and malware behaviors including their associated tactics, techniques, and procedures (TTPs).
 This enhanced situational awareness allows security teams to better-prepare for the threats they are most likely to encounter next.

 Finding anomalies is not easy.
 The patterns that can be considered “normal” are different in every domain, most change over time, and inherent variations give rise to noise that can often obscure actual anomalies.
 Sometimes anomalies aren’t just single points of data, but they arise from several points of data interacting with each other.
 LookingGlass uses automated anomaly detection that simultaneously examines millions of interdependent contexts, identifying single points as well as groups of points that exhibit abnormal activity with statistical significance.

 It is important to bear in mind, however, that all of the data we examine contains information about malicious activity.
 There are many types of threats that continue to be present over long periods of time or that pop up and subside with very limited impact.
-These are part of the “normal” threat landscape; however, our interest in this effort is to gain insight about what is novel within our large set of Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. data.
+These are part of the “normal” threat landscape; however, our interest in this effort is to gain insight about what is novel within our large set of threat intelligence data.
 Therefore, the anomalies that we seek are those data points (and groups of data points) that do not fall into the category of “normal” malicious activity.

 Identified anomalies have included: